 How do you stay connected to your home country in LA?

-Fernando: Mostly through Internet, but there are many activities, restaurants, bakeries and supermarkets where I can feel a little at home.
+Fernando: Mostly through the Internet, but there are many activities, restaurants, bakeries, and supermarkets where I can feel a little at home.

 Any advice for beginners to your language?

 Fernando: I started teaching because I worked with my language (I’m a Journalist and a humble writer) and I always liked to explain things, look for information in books or check the dictionary and read a bit of everything, at a certain moment in my life I found out teaching was something I really wanted to do.

 What did you do before teaching?

 Do you like working with Strommen?
 Why?